 Although the laws vary within the United States and other countries, most experts recommend the following:

-- Driving is not recommended for six months after an ICD administers a shock.
+●Driving is not recommended for six months after an ICD administers a shock, although if the person did not pass out from the shock, many experts limit driving for only one to three months.
 Commercial drivers who have experienced an ICD shock may be prohibited from driving for a lifetime.

 Avoiding electromagnetic interference — Since reliable ICD functioning depends upon proper sensing of the electrical activity of the heart, it is important to avoid electromagnetic interference from external sources.

 Telephones — It is unlikely that wireless communication devices, such as cellular telephones or wireless home telephones, will interfere with ICD functioning.
 However, patients are usually advised to use a cell phone on the opposite side from the ICD.

 Household appliances — Manufacturers do not recommend any special precautions when using common household appliances, such as televisions, radios, toasters, microwave ovens, and electric blankets.

 Security systems — Electromagnetic security systems can be located in the workplace, airports, courthouses, or other high-security areas.
 Exposure to this type of security system has been shown to cause interference in some cases.
 Interference may be related to the duration of exposure and/or the distance between the ICD and the security device.